 These are basic cruiser longboards that are being used by a lot of people as fashion pieces.

 The other reason I can see people getting these types of boards is if you want it as an art piece to hang in your office or bedroom.
 The really cool part about them is that you can pretty much customize the design to your liking.
-Whether it’s your name, company logo or really anything else that you can think of.
+Whether it’s your name, company logo, or really anything else that you can think of.

 Basic cruisers, that look really dope and could be used as an art piece.
-Boom there it is.